Sunday Bloody Sunday: Live performances

 As U2 reached new levels of fame in 1987 with The Joshua Tree, "Sunday Bloody Sunday" continued to be a focal point of concerts.
 Some performances featured slower, more contemplative versions of the song; other concerts saw the wilder, more violent version.
 This tour marked the first time "Sunday Bloody Sunday" was played in Northern Ireland since 1982, and it was not performed in Northern Ireland again until the 2015 Innocence + Experience Tour.

-The 1988 rockumentary Rattle and Hum includes a particularly renowned version of the song, recorded on 8 November 1987 at McNichols Sports Arena in Denver, Colorado.
-On this version Bono's mid-song rant angrily and emphatically condemns the Remembrance Day Bombing that had occurred earlier that same day in the Northern Irish town of Enniskillen:
+The 1988 rockumentary Rattle and Hum includes a particularly renowned version of the song, recorded on 8 November 1987 at McNichols Sports Arena in Denver.
+On this version Bono's mid-song rant angrily and emphatically condemns the Remembrance Day bombing that had occurred earlier that same day in the Northern Irish town of Enniskillen:

-After The Joshua Tree Tour, Bono was heard saying the band might never play the song again, because the song was "made real" with the performance in Denver, and it could never be matched again.
+After The Joshua Tree Tour in 1987, Bono was heard saying the band might never play the song again, because the song was "made real" with the performance in Denver, and it could never be matched again.
 Following their original intent, "Sunday Bloody Sunday" was not played during any of the 47 shows on the Lovetown Tour in 1989.
-The song reappeared for a brief period during the Zoo TV Tour, and late during the second half of PopMart Tour (1997–1998), U2 played an emotional concert in war-ravaged Sarajevo that included a solo performance of the song by the Edge.
+The song reappeared for a brief period during the 1992-1993 Zoo TV Tour, and late during the second half of PopMart Tour (1997–1998), U2 played an emotional concert in war-ravaged Sarajevo that included a solo performance of the song by the Edge.
 "Sunday Bloody Sunday" was subsequently played live in this style until the end of the tour in March 1998.